apnadkarni/blt/doc/tabset.rst

 *pathName* **activate** *tabName*
-  Specifies to draw *tabName* with its active colors (see the **-activebackground** and **-activeforeground** options) . *TabName* is an index, label, or tag but may not refer to more than one tab.
+  Specifies to draw *tabName* with its active colors (see the **-activebackground** and **-activeforeground** options). *TabName* is an index, label, or tag but may not refer to more than one tab.
 Only one tab may be active at a time.
 If *tabName* is "", then no tab will be be active.

 *pathName* **add** ?\ *label*\ ?  ?\ *value option ...*\ ?
-  Adds a tab to the tabset.
+  Adds a new tab to the tabset.
 The tab is automatically placed after any existing tabs.
 If a *label* argument is present, this is the name of the tab.
+It is used to uniquely identify the tab, regardless of its position in the tabset.
 By default tabs are labeled "tabN" where N is a number.
   If one or more *option-value* pairs are specified, they modify the given tab option(s) to have the given value(s). *Option* and *value* are described in the **configure** operation below.